 What is interesting to know is, that you can also make Mod Podge yourself!
 Here is a Wikihow-page for you!

-One of my personal work is these fairy garden doors and windows, that I am renovating as we speak.
+One of my personal works is these fairy garden doors and windows, that I am renovating as we speak.
 Put a few layers off mod podge on your objects, in between layers wait about 15-20 minutes only.
 Let it dry for 72 hours and then you can place it outdoors.
 Every few months I would advise adding another layer.